flandrade/communication-system-simulation/README.md

 Demodulation and decodification are performed in this loop.
 The program plots the BER curves of several codification algorithms.

 ### Output
 Probability of error gives the average rate of occurrence of decoding errors.
-Pe error for the codification algorithms according the modulation selected:
+Pe error for the codification algorithms according to the selected modulation:

 **BPSK variables**: errorpe_bpsk_nocod (no codification), errorpe_bpsk_hamming (Hamming), errorpe_bpsk_hard (Convolutionl: Hard decision), errorpe_bpsk_soft (Convolutional: Soft decision)